Ducksbirds

 It is widely recorded well outside its normal range, but the popularity of this beautiful duck in captivity clouds the origins of these extralimital birds.

-This dabbling duck is strongly migratory and winters in much of Southeast Asia.
+This dabbling duck is strongly migratory, and it is winter in much of Southeast Asia.
 In India: Uttar Pradesh, Bihār, Assam, eastern Haryāna.

 Also in northern Bangladesh, northern and central Myanmar, northern Laos to the Mekong River, northern Vietnam (from about Hanoi north), and China: Hainan, Taiwan, Yunnan, Guangxi Zhuang, Guangdong, Fujian, Jiangxi, northern Hunan, Hubei, Zhejiang, Anhui, Jiangsu, Shandong, southern Hebei, Shanxi, northern Shaanxi.
 It is gregarious outside the breeding season and will then form large flocks.